baba1andie/csbc1030/README.md

 "name": "asl",
 "password": "123"
 }

+Step 7: To run Test

+# For Unit Testing

+npm run test

+# For End To End Testing

+npm run test:e2e

 NOTE:
 If you try to access any of the given URL before login, It will give the following error